There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

 Google is good at determining a site’s Canonical URL even if it is not coded properly to return the Canonical URL.
 Bing didn’t in the past, but now it does support the Canonical tag.
 However, they still have some issues with it.

 While you can sometimes use redirects to display the Canonical URL, this move can sometimes end up breaking your links.
-This can devastate your Bing SEO results.
+This can devastate your outcomes.

 While Google prefers a 301 (permanent URL) redirect, a 302 (temporary redirect) will not usually cause any major issues with indexing.